HubertLipinski/ShiftClick/README.md

 ## Usage

-> **As from version 1.1.0 Chest inventory is now supported!**

 Press `LShift` and click on item you want to move.
 The selected item will be moved to next available inventory/hotbar or chest slot.

 ## Feedback

-If you have any feedback, feel free to create an [issue.](https://github.com/HubertLipinski/ShiftClick/issues/new)
+If you have any feedback, feel free to create an [issue.](https://github.com/HubertLipinski/ShiftClick/issues/new/choose)